 Creating mojoPortal Skins

 There are 2 approaches to creating new skins for mojoPortal content management system, if you have a good understanding of HTML and CSS, you could start by copying an existing skin and modifying it to implement your own custom design, or if you don't have strong HTML and CSS skills you could use Artisteer which is a design tool that allows you to design visually and it can export a template of HTML and CSS that can then be used to create a mojoPortal skin.
-If you are going to modify an existing skin I don't recommend using any of the Artisteer skins as your starting point because there is a lot of extra markup used in Artisteer designs that you would probably prefer to leave out when designing from scratch.
-We have a number of non-Artisteer skins that would make a better starting point in the extra-skins.zip file available on our CodePlex download page.
+If you are going to modify an existing skin, I don't recommend using any of the Artisteer skins as your starting point because there is a lot of extra markup used in Artisteer designs that you would probably prefer to leave out when designing from scratch.
+We have a number of non-Artisteer skins that would make a better starting point available from our mojoSkins project.
 You should pick an existing skin with a layout closest to what you are looking for rather than based on colors as colors can be changed very easily while CSS positioning and layout is a trickier business.
 You can, of course, layout things in any way supported by CSS but more CSS knowledge is required to do good layout than is needed for color scheme changes.

 If you are unfamiliar with HTML and CSS, you will probably find it easier to use templates generated by Artisteer.
 If you want to modify one of the existing Artisteer skins we include with mojoPortal it is better to do that by using Artisteer and then re-export the CSS, rather than trying to modify the CSS after is has been exported from Artisteer.
 We make the .artx files for our included skins available in the ArtisteerFiles.zip on our CodePlex download page.